justmeandopensource/kubernetes/lxd-provisioning/README.md

 [ubuntu@o83sv3 ]$  xfs_info / | grep ftype
 naming   =version 2              bsize=4096   ascii-ci=0, ftype=1
 ```
+Note 3: The fstype=1 is a requirement for docker to be able to use overlay2 (of the older overlay).

 A needed "secret sauce" is from this EXCELLENT post from Claudio Kuenzler (and shared on LinkedIn by Efstathios Efstathio TY both !! )